imtrinity94/funkycloudmedina.com/content/post/Cloud/AWS/auto-deploy-hugo-site-github-s3-part-2.md

 You'll need to package the compiled Hugo binary with the Lambda package.
 I grabbed the latest tar from the project's release page on GitHub: https://github.com/gohugoio/hugo/releases

-I downloaded and unpacked Linux 64-bit tar.gz archive into my working directory.
+I downloaded and unpacked the Linux 64-bit tar.gz archive into my working directory.

 ## Code block